h0mbre/h0mbre.github.io/_posts/2025-10-04-Lucid_Dreams_1.md

 - Ideally I would've created line graphs documenting coverage for each stage, but I didn't have the presence of mind to do that, I apologize

 ## What's Next?
+Now with the first fuzzing journey out of the way and some of the core features improved/fixed, we can move onto more earnest bug hunting.
+Next blog series we will pick a single target (instead of 4 like in this episode) and iterate on a purpose-built mutator again hoping to find bugs.
+We will do all of the things you do when you're fuzzing for bugs: create good seeds, visualize coverage, find roadblocks, iterate on mutator, scale the fuzzing workload to many cores, etc.

+Repo-wise I hope to clean up my local version this weekend and then find a way to standardize the build process of the entire thing, maybe we'll Dockerize it I'm not sure yet.